 Consider the whole playing field before you file.
-Yes, you should aim to file as quickly as you can, but only after you received the maximum amount of treatment possible and have strong case evidence backing you.
+Yes, you should aim to file as quickly as possible, but only after receiving the maximum amount of treatment possible and having strong case evidence backing you.

 Georgia Follows the Comparative Negligence Rule

 Remember that you need to have strong evidence and proof on your side when you file a claim.
-Even if the drunk driver committed a crime by driving while intoxicated, you still need to show that you were not responsible for what happened.
+For example, even if the drunk driver committed a crime by driving while intoxicated, you still need to show that you were not responsible for what happened.

-Georgia is an at-fault state under the Official Code of Georgia Annotated (O.C.G.A.) §51-12-33, meaning that it follows the comparative negligence rule.
+Georgia is an at-fault state under OCGA § 51-12-33, meaning that it follows the comparative negligence rule.
 In this rule, you must be less than 50% responsible for your accident to file a claim.
 Whatever percentage you are responsible for gets deducted from your settlement amount.

 Getting a lawyer to represent you and help you build your claim first before filing is important.
 Do not file a lawsuit against a drunk driver before receiving professional legal assistance.
 Doing so might cost you the ability to recover a settlement.
-Building a case takes time, so always try and do so quickly and not wait until the last minute.
+In addition, building a case takes time, so always try to do so quickly and not wait until the last minute.